exoplatform/exo-documentation/docs/OnlyOffice.rst

    -  The text message "File has been updated" if the document's editor did not input a summary while saving the versions
    -  The text message "File has been renamed to newname.extension" if the document's editor has renamed the file

 Clicking on the ``See more`` button redirects you to the Documents application.
-YOu can then open Versions list by clicking on ``Versions`` button on the toolbar.
+You can then open Versions list by clicking on ``Versions`` button on the toolbar.

 |image9|